 Thumbnail is a small description of what your video is all about.
 It is the first thing that viewers see before watching the full video.
-So, they capture the attention of your audience.
+So they capture the attention of your audience.
 Your thumbnails could be anything like screenshots of specific moments captured in your video or text-based titles.
-The only thing to keep in mind is that they have to be exciting and keep your audience engaged and coming back for more.
+The only thing to remember is that they have to be exciting and keep your audience engaged and coming back for more.

 Engaging elements in your videos

-Adding some engaging elements in your final video is the best way to keep the audience involved.
-Engaging elements could be text, images, shape, animations, fun transitions, or music.
+It is not necessary to get cheap YouTube views, as adding some engaging elements in your final video is the best way to keep the audience involved.
+Engaging elements include text, images, shapes, animations, fun transitions, and music.
 Please choose the element that makes complete sense to your videos.
-After all, you don’t want to lose the audience’s focus from high-quality content.
+After all, you don’t want to lose the audience’s focus on high-quality content.

 Tell a story

-Your videos should have a story in them, pretty much like the way we read a story.
-That means your video should have a flow, like a beginning, middle, and end.
-This helps viewers understand what you are sharing with them and makes sure that they don’t get confused about how the clips are related to each other.
-You should keep in mind the basics of storytelling before uploading the final video through the YouTube Video Editor.
+Your videos should have a story in them, like how we read a story.
+That means your video should have a beginning, middle, and end flow.
+This helps viewers understand what you are sharing with them and ensures they don’t get confused about how the clips are related to each other.
+You should remember the basics of storytelling before uploading the final video through the YouTube Video Editor.

 Keep it Simple

-Try to keep your video simple and focus on the content you would like your audience to draw attention to.
+Keep your video simple and focus on the content you want your audience to draw attention to.
 Too much content, additional transitions, music, animations, and text distract the audience from the video’s main content.
-Therefore, focus on creating original video content that has necessary additions to it.
+Therefore, focus on creating original video content with necessary additions.

 Baseline Video Style